Things to Know When Choosing Servers for Business

 A server handles requests made by a group of connected devices (or networks) called clients.
 The server could be software such as a web server that hosts websites or an actual physical device (hardware) that looks a lot like a desktop CPU (and actually could be one).
 The network could be a closed connection between internal clients such as a local area network, or a wide area network.

 For example, if you use Office 365 or Microsoft Teams in your business for email communications and internal communications, that is an example of a software server over the Internet.
 If you use Windows File Server, it is also a software server, but it only goes through your local area network and not the Internet.
-In either case, whoever is sending and receiving messages are clients.
+In either case, whoever is sending and receiving messages are the client.

 How much does a server cost?